visiperf/visigrpc/README.md

 ### Panic interceptor

-Visigrpc also provide a little `RecoveryHandler` to capture and log panics for `Unary` and `Stream` functions.
+Visigrpc also provide a `RecoveryHandler` to capture and log panics for `Unary` and `Stream` functions.

 ```go
 type server struct { }